-Laundry is an essential part of our routine irrespective of where we live in the world.
+Laundry is an essential part of our routine, irrespective of where we live in the world.
 A study conducted by Nielsen, a data, audience insight, and analytics firm, revealed that 67% of people do laundry at least two times a week1.
 The study further revealed that 31% of people do their laundry daily.
 Considering the frequency of this activity, many of us inevitably get through a bunch of laundry detergent bottles.

 Although people use different variants of laundry detergent, from liquid to powdered form, many come in plastic bottles.
 For an eco-conscious user, the question arises: can you recycle laundry detergent bottles?
-Furthermore, what are the options to shun them entirely for a plastic-free bathroom.
+Furthermore, what are the options to shun them entirely for a plastic-free bathroom?

 Since companies typically make laundry detergent bottles with plastic #2 (high-density polyethylene), they are 100% recyclable.
 Most recycling centers will easily recycle and collect this category of plastics.
 However, if the nearest recycling center to you doesn’t, you can always find the next closest one.

 You can check the recycling symbol on your laundry detergent container to ensure you’re putting it in the correct recycling bin.
 Plastic #2 is a versatile and durable recyclable material.
-As a result, recycling centers can readily turn it into new products.
+As a result, recycling centers can readily turn recycled plastic into new products.
 Manufacturers can use such materials when producing items like synthetic wood and stools.

 You should note that the caps of some detergent bottles are plastic #5.
 Some recycling centers will collect old laundry detergent bottles with the caps securely affixed to their respective bottles.

 In some instances, local guidance may require you to remove caps if mixed plastics pose a problem.
 For the successful recycling of laundry detergent bottles, a quick check of the local state, council, or municipality website should provide the information you need to know.